 INVESTMENT ADVISER: Simplify Asset Management Inc., located at 222 Broadway, 22nd Floor, New York NY 10038, serves as each Fund's investment adviser (the "Adviser").
-The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended, and manages only the Funds
+The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended, and manages all other series in the Trust.

-Subject to the oversight of the Board of Trustees, the Adviser is responsible for managing the Fund's investments and any sub-adviser, placing trade orders and providing related administrative services and facilities under an advisory agreement between each Fund and the Adviser.
+Subject to the oversight of the Board of Trustees, the Adviser is responsible for managing the Funds' investments, placing trade orders and providing related administrative services and facilities under an advisory agreement between each Fund and the Adviser.